Basic concepts

 }

 This code snippet creates a button with an image and a text.
 Actually it creates three widgets, that forms complex hierarchy.
 The topmost widget in hierarchy is the Button widget itself, it has two children widgets: background image and a text.
 Background image is set explicitly by calling image widget builder with specific texture.
 The text is created implicitly, the button builder creates Text widget for you and attaches it to the button.
-The structure of the button can contain any amount of nodes, for example you can create a button that contains text with some icon.
+The structure of the button can contain any number of nodes, for example you can create a button that contains text with some icon.
 To do that, replace .with_text("My Button") with this:

 #![allow(unused)]